timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 [unblending](https://www.pesi.com/blog/details/1511/6-step-ifs-process-to-jumpstart-healing) in Internal Family Systems, the [ABCD's](https://positivepsychology.com/albert-ellis-abc-model-rebt-cbt/) of cognitive behavioral therapy, etc.
-Once the erroneous or self-sabotaging beliefs have been identified, those beliefs can be released and replaced with more accurate beliefs or beliefs that allow the individual to more successfully meet their needs.
+Once we identify erroneous or self-sabotaging beliefs, they can be released and replaced with more accurate beliefs that allow us to more successfully meet our needs.
-A person can then use this new worldview to write a better next chapter in their lives.
+We can then use this new worldview to write a better next chapter in our life's story.

 **Point 3:**
-Use the psychological optimization process to document and revise <u>both</u> the narrative/qualitative stories and the graphical/statistical/quantitative stories that make up one's worldview.
+Use the psychological optimization process to document and revise <u>both</u> the narrative/qualitative stories AND the graphical/statistical/quantitative stories that make up our worldview.

 Till next time Young Tim---as with the PhD, so with your life:
 "may the writing go well!"